Nat-Arslan/nat-arslan.github.io/_posts/BlogObsidian/2022-02-28-Gender-Gap-In-Nature-History-Books.md

 There are no gender identity information for authors in Book Depository nor in similar platforms.
 And this is why I need VIAF dataset.

-## Code Workflow
+## 4. Code Workflow
 - Import & edit the Book Depository data
 - Import & edit the VIAF data
-- Cross check and match if a nature writer in Book Depository data exists in VIAF data.
+- Cross check and match if an author listed in the Book Depository data exists in VIAF data.
 - If yes: Go to authors page and get their gender info
 - If no:  Try to predict the authors' gender from their first name by using Natural Language Toolkit
 - Summarise the findings

-## Result
+## 5. Result
-- With this method, I could only match 1/3 of authors to their VIAF pages.
-This is either becuase my method failed finding their webpages or those pages didnt existed from the beginning.
-The first is more likely.
+- There are 1230 books published from 2021 until now within "Nature History" category.
+- I retrieved the author gender of~ 37% of these books from VIAF page.
+- For the remaining ~63% of the books/authors I used Natural Language Processing to predict their gender from their first names.
-So according to this (mid-accuracy) result 6 out of 10 natural histoy books that were published after 2021 are written by male authors.
+- The results show that 6 out of 10 natural histoy books that were published after 2021 are written by male authors.

 However it's difficult to fully rely on these results.
 There are numerous things to improve in this project besides finding a database with broader gender identities.
 These are:
 - Find a better way to systematically access authors' VIAF pages
 - Perhaps, eliminating VIAF and simply relying on gender prediction can simplify the project
 - Improving the Natural Language Toolkit (NTLK) results to increase the binary-gender prediction accuracy

-# Code
+## 6. Code
-## Bookdepositort Dataset
+### Bookdepositort Dataset

 ```python
 # Import Bookdepository CSV